Muswell Hill railway station: History

 The Muswell Hill Railway (MHR) opened the station on 24 May 1873 as Alexandra Park (Muswell Hill).
 It was the intermediate station on the MHR's branch line from the Great Northern Railway's (GNR's) station at Highgate to Alexandra Palace.
 The line was constructed to bring passengers to Alexandra Palace and the branch line opened at the same time as the Palace.
 Following a fire at the Palace, the line was closed from 1 August 1873 to 1 May 1875 with the station being given its final name when reopened.
 The other intermediate station on the line, Cranley Gardens, did not open until 1902.
 In 1911, the line was taken over by the GNR.
-After the 1921 Railways Act created the Big Four railway companies, the line became part of the London & North Eastern Railway (LNER) from 1923.
+After the Railways Act 1921 created the Big Four railway companies, the line became part of the London & North Eastern Railway (LNER) from 1923.

 In 1935, London Transport planned, as part of its Northern Heights plan, to take over the line from LNER together with the LNER's routes from Finsbury Park to Edgware and High Barnet.
 The line was to be modernised to use electric trains and amalgamated with the Northern line.
 At Finsbury Park, the line was to be connected to the Northern line's Northern City branch so that services from Muswell Hill would have continued to Moorgate.

 Advanced works modernising the track began in the late 1930s being interrupted by the Second World War.
 Works were completed from Highgate to High Barnet and Mill Hill East with that section incorporated into the Northern line.
 Works on the tracks between Finsbury Park and Alexandra Palace were halted, with the LNER continuing to operate the line.
 In 1942, LNER were reduced to rush hour only operations because of wartime economies.